MaayanLab/LincsProjectMobile/README.md

 3) Run `react-native run-android`

 ## Learning the Codebase
 There are a number of technologies you need to learn in order to manage this website.
-We **strongly** recommend you go through the React and MobX tutorials before proceeding any further.
+We **strongly** recommend you go through the React and Redux tutorials before proceeding any further.
 Some cursory knowledge of [ECMAScript 6](https://en.wikipedia.org/wiki/ECMAScript) is useful for mentally parsing the code, but you can probably pick this up along the way.

 ### Client side